TaSeeMba/telematics-heatmap/ReadMe.md

 # Getting Started

-Get a Google Maps API key.
-Instructions are here: https://developers.google.com/maps/documentation/javascript/get-api-key .
+To use Google Maps in the front-end web appliacation, a Google Maps Javascript API key is required.
+The instructions of obtaining the API key are documented [here] (https://developers.google.com/maps/documentation/javascript/get-api-key).

-* Ensure that you are running in a Python 3 environment.
+* Also, ensure that you are running in a Python 3 environment.

-# Running Application in  Locally
+# Running the Application Locally
 1. Setup virtual environment
 ```
 python3 -m venv env